gargs/JWT3PA/README.md

 ## User Table

-Your user model should conform to `ThirdPartyJWTAuthenticatedUser` and the corresponding table should contain at least these three columns:
+Your user model should conform to `ThirdPartyJWTAuthenticatedUser`, which requires these three properties:

 - google - text column that stores Apple's unique ID
 - apple - text column that stores Google's unique ID